code4recovery/tsml-ui/README.md

 ## Configuration

 See [settings.jsx](settings.jsx) for other options that can be included in your `window.config` object.
 You can customize many of the behaviors and all of the text strings that the app uses.
+Only include the values you wish to override.

-## FAQ
+Here are some examples:

 ### Change the column heading "Region" to "City"